jarv/one-post-a-year/README.md

 🌏 [Demo site](https://jarv.github.io/one-post-a-year/)
 🐛 [Bug reports & issues](https://github.com/jarv/one-post-per-year/issues)

-Are you starting a tech blog that will probably have posts like this?
+Are you starting a tech blog or already have one that has posts like this?

 <img width="862" alt="image" src="https://github.com/jarv/one-post-a-year/assets/749175/b686539f-f5a1-48ad-9299-6e2e9866014c">

 If so, then this might be the perfect theme for you!